-A couple weeks ago I visited La Luna Mezcal’s vinata in Cotija, Michoacán with Salvador Chavez, the founder and CEO.
+A couple weeks ago, I visited La Luna Mezcal’s vinata in Cotija, Michoacán with Salvador Chavez, the founder and CEO.
 We were just in time to catch an ensamble distilling with tejocote and guava, the smells of tropical fruit wandering through the air as the team filled the oven with piñas for their next batch.
-In the background avocado orchards blanketed the ridge that separates Michocán from Jalisco’s raicilla territory.
+In the background, avocado orchards blanketed the ridge that separates Michocán from Jalisco’s raicilla territory.
 Around us there were cornfields, fruit trees, wild inaequidens, and Salvador’s earliest memories of mezcal.

 Salvador’s father grew up at the house next to this vinata and as a teenager immigrated to Sonoma, where Salvador was born and raised.
 What pulled him back to Michoacán to start a mezcal brand are his early memories of visits here, watching his family sip on mezcal with the salty cheese endemic of this area.
-Salvador expanded his hospitality repertoire from owning and running family restaurants in Sonoma about three years ago when he started Puente International, importing Mexican spirits including Gran Dovejo Tequila, La Luna Mezcal and Gustoso Aguardiente Rum, the latter two made in Michoacán.
+Salvador expanded his hospitality repertoire from owning and running family restaurants in Sonoma about three years ago when he started Puente International, importing Mexican spirits, including Gran Dovejo Tequila, La Luna Mezcal and Gustoso Aguardiente Rum, the latter two made in Michoacán.
 In many ways, La Luna is the mezcal story of our times— a return to the homeland by an immigrant son who is creating jobs, shining a light on an under appreciated region of Mexico, and making quality mezcal.

 But La Luna is also a young company that’s made a lot of changes, and just now has figured out its identity and where it can most make an impact in the market and in Mexico.
 As those of us in the industry know, mezcal stories can be as romantic as they are complex.